icnu/neuron-bot/README.md

 Neural is a larger project that aims to reimagine Decentralized Governance for everyone.
 In chains outside ICP ecosystem like Ethereum, Solana, Aptos, because of the high gas costs and slow transactions, the DAO ecosystem is mostly on centralized voting and governance apps.
 This creates a paradox where DAOs that came with the promise of decentralization are themselves centralized.

 The vision of Neural is to use ICP to provide a chain-agnostic DAO Governance Layer, that is not gas-heavy yet on-chain and auditable, and close to where the people actually are - Discord, Telegram and Discourse Forums.
-Thus, making ICP as the de-facto solution for DAO Tooling.
+With Neural, every DAO across all chains can become truly on-chain just at a fraction of the current cost of providers.
+This will make ICP the heart of DAOs, in-turn entire Web3 ecosystem.

 ## Roadmap
 ### Neuron Bot - Governance where the people are